Adv. Shmulik Zysman is one of the founders of the international law firm ZAG-S&W.

 Mr. Zysman is an active volunteer in many community-oriented and not for profit organizations.

 Mr. Zysman is the founder and chairman of the Israeli Center for Rett Syndrome (“Silent Angel”).
 The center helps those who suffer from the syndrome and lends support to their families as well as conducting clinical trials to find a cure for the syndrome.

-In 2012, Mr. Zysman was handed an honorary mark for his work and contribution to the community, by the “Lions” organization, one of the largest voluntary organizations in the world.
+In 2012, Mr. Zysman was handed an honorary mark for his work and contribution to the community, by the “Lions” organization, one of the largest service club organizations in the world.

 LL.B., Tel Aviv University, 1985